reactjs/react-rails/README.md

 rails g react:install
 ```

+This will:
-This will require `react.js`, `react_ujs.js`, and a `components.js` manifest file in application.js, and create a directory named `app/assets/javascripts/components` for you to store React components in.
+- create a `components.js` manifest file and a `app/assets/javascripts/components/` directory, where you will put your compoennts
+- require `react.js`, `react_ujs.js`, and `components.js` in `application.js`

 ## Usage